Buckingham Township, Bucks County, Pennsylvania: Transportation

 Public transportation in Buckingham Township is limited to a small section of the SEPTA City Bus Route 55 line that passes through the western corner of the township along Easton Road on its route between Doylestown and Olney Transportation Center in North Philadelphia.
 Trans-Bridge Lines provides intercity bus service to Port Authority Bus Terminal in New York City from a stop at Peddler's Village in Lahaska along a route that originates in Quakertown.

+The Doylestown Airport, a general aviation airport operated by the Bucks County Airport Authority serving the Doylestown area, is located in Buckingham Township.